 - Sea salt, to taste

-- 1 lb raw sugar snap peas, halved
+- 1 pound raw sugar snap peas, halved

-- 8 oz mixed fresh herbs & greens (chervil, parsley, tarragon, sorrel, arugula), or substitute baby salad greens
+- 8 ounces mixed fresh herbs & greens (chervil, parsley, tarragon, sorrel, arugula), or substitute baby salad greens

 Start a wood fire (safely!), either in a grill or fire-pit.
 Let the coals burn down and arrange them 3-4 inches below the grill grate.